Gluten Free Yorkshire Pudding

 - Shortening: Traditionally, Yorkshire puddings were cooked underneath meat while it roasted over a fire.
 The batter would absorb the drippings from the roast as it cooked.
 Safe to say, my kitchen isn’t so equipped.
 Instead, I add lard or shortening to the wells of a muffin tin to bring flavor and get those Yorkshires perfectly puffed up.

-These Yorkshire puddings are so easy to make!
+Gluten-free Yorkshire pudding is surprisingly easy to make.
 For the best results, try to make the batter a day ahead.
 It’s not mandatory, but it does lead to even better flavor.
-Either way, this recipe comes together fairly quickly:
+Either way, this recipe comes together fairly quickly following the steps below.

 Like any baking, the perfectly risen Yorkshire pudding is a bit of an art.
 I’ve had great results with this recipe, and I just know you will too.
-And if you find that your Yorkshire puddings aren’t rising for whatever reason, don’t worry!
+And if you find that your Yorkshire puddings aren’t rising for whatever reason, don’t worry.
 It happens to the best of us.
-But here are some tips to avoid this:
+But here are some tips to avoid a deflated Yorkshire pudding:

-- Don’t Open the Oven Door: Resist the temptation to open the door before the Yorkshire puddings are done baking.
+- Leave the oven door closed.
+Resist the temptation to open the door before the Yorkshire puddings are done baking.
 You don’t want your Yorkies deflating.
 Set a timer and trust the process!

-- Don’t Overfill the Wells: Too much batter will cause the puddings to collapse under the weight.
-Stick to ¾ of the way up, at most.
+- Don’t overfill the pan.
+Too much batter will cause the puddings to collapse under the weight.
+Stick to ¾ of the way up each well, at most.

 As a classic side dish, there are so many ways to serve this savory gluten-free Yorkshire pudding!
 Here are just a few easy meal ideas:

-- Roast Meat: There’s a reason Yorkshire pudding is a staple of British Sunday Roasts.
-Serve this with Prime Rib, Marinated Tip Roast, Slow Cooker Pot Roast, and Herb Roast Turkey (with Gluten Free Gravy, of course!).
+- Roasts.
+There’s a reason Yorkshire pudding is a staple of British Sunday Roasts.
+Serve this with Prime Rib, Marinated Tip Roast, Slow Cooker Pot Roast, or Herb Roast Turkey at Thanksgiving (with Gluten Free Gravy, of course!).
 The popover-like texture is perfect for mopping up sauces and gravy.

-- Other Meat Dishes: Why stop at roasts?
-Try Yorkshire pudding as a side to Hearty French Onion Stuffed Meatloaf, Easy Slow Cooker Corned Beef, Beef Wellington, or Maple Glazed Air Fryer Ham.
+- Other Main Dishes.
+Why stop at roasts?
+Try Yorkshire pudding as a side to French Onion Stuffed Meatloaf, Easy Slow Cooker Corned Beef, Beef Wellington, or Maple Glazed Air Fryer Ham.

-- Veggies: Serve Yorkshire pudding as a compliment to vegetable sides like Oven Roasted Carrots, Roasted Vegetables, Baked Potatoes, and Mashed Potatoes.
+- Veggies.
+Serve Yorkshire pudding as a complement to vegetable sides like Roasted Carrots, Roasted Vegetables, Baked Potatoes, and Mashed Potatoes.

-To reheat Yorkshire pudding, place them in a hot oven for a few minutes until the outsides are crisped and they’re warmed through.
+- Reheat.
+To reheat Yorkshire pudding, place it in a hot oven for a few minutes until the outsides are crisped and it’s warmed through.
 I like to use a muffin tin for this, too!

 Gluten Free Yorkshire Pudding